-How clean do food, drink and cleaning containers really need to be?
+How clean do food and drink containers really need to be?

 Small amounts of food don’t interfere with the process, but your effort of scraping out as much food residue as possible can make a big difference to prevent issues!